csc-training/high-level-gpu-programming/docs/03-memory-access-hierarchy.md

 <div align="center"><small>AMD Instinct MI100 architecture. (source: AMD)</small></div>
 </div>
-- slow, latency of 600-700 cycles.
+- slow, latency of eg. 600-700 cycles.
-- accessable by all work-items in a grid.
+- accessible by all work-items in a grid.
-- can be controled by host (via pointer operations).
+- can be controlled by host (via pointer operations).
 - lifetime of the program.